dim-gggl/super-pocket/docs/installation.rst

 Installation
 ============

-Super Pocket supports multiple installation methods to suit your workflow.
+Pick the install path that matches your workflow; all routes are quick.

 Requirements
 ------------

 * Python 3.11 or higher
-* pip or uv package manager
+* pip or uv
-* Virtual environment (recommended)
+* Virtual environment (recommended so your globals stay clean)

 Installation Methods
 --------------------